A complete beginner’s guide to Twitter by @TalkingSpeaking

 If you’re not already tweeting, you may find you enjoy it and come to realise how useful it can be to promote yourself, your business and your causes.

 Choose a memorable name starting with @ that’s easy to type quickly into a phone.

-Use a photo of yourself and use all the space to describe what you do, including your web links.
+Use a photo of yourself and a relevant banner, and use all the space to describe what you do, including your web links.
 Their decision to follow you or not is influenced by what they see here, as well as by what you say, support and promote.